sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/k8-other-cloud.md

-# Configure Sourcegraph on other Cloud providers or on-prem
+# Configure Sourcegraph on other Cloud Providers or On-Prem

 ## Prerequisites {#others-prerequisites}

-1. You need to have a Kubernetes cluster (>=1.19) with the following components installed:
+- You need to have a Kubernetes cluster (>=1.19) with the following components installed:
   - Ingress Controller, e.g. Cloud providers-native solution, [NGINX Ingress Controller]
   - Block Storage CSI driver
-1. Your account should have sufficient access privileges, equivalent to the `cluster-admin` ClusterRole.
+- You need to have an account with sufficient access equivalent to the `cluster-admin` ClusterRole.
-1. Connect to your cluster (via either the console or the command line using the relevant CLI tool) and ensure the cluster is up and running using: `kubectl get nodes` (several `ready` nodes should be listed)
+- Connect to your cluster (via either the console or the command line using the relevant CLI tool) and ensure the cluster is up and running.
+You should see several `ready` nodes listed when you run: `kubectl get nodes`.
-1. Have the [Helm CLI](https://helm.sh/docs/intro/install/) installed and run the following command to link to the Sourcegraph helm repository (on the machine used to interact with your cluster):
+- You need to have the [Helm CLI](https://helm.sh/docs/intro/install/) installed and run the following command to link to the Sourcegraph helm repository.
+This should be ran on the machine used to interact with your cluster:

 ```sh
 helm repo add sourcegraph https://helm.sourcegraph.com/release
 ```

+## Hardware and Service Requirements

+Before beginning the deployment we recommend reviewing the required hardware and service resource requirements.

+Use the [resource estimator](../resource_estimator.md) to determine the resource requirements for your environment.
+You will use this information to set up the instance and configure the override file in the steps below.

 ## Steps {#others-steps}

+### Create Override File & Add Deployment Configurations

-**1** – Create your override file and add in any configuration override settings you need - see [configuration](#configuration) for more information on override files and the options around what can be configured.
+Create your override file and add any configuration override settings you need.
+See the [configuration](./helm/#configuration) documentation for more information on override files and the options for custom configurations.

-Read <https://kubernetes.io/docs/concepts/storage/storage-classes/> to configure the `storageClass.provisioner` and `storageClass.parameters` fields for your cloud provider or consult documentation of the storage solution in your on-prem environment.
+Reference the [Kubernetes Storage Class](https://kubernetes.io/docs/concepts/storage/storage-classes/) documentation for guidance on how to configure the `storageClass.provisioner` and `storageClass.parameters` fields for your cloud provider or consult documentation of the storage solution in your on-prem environment.

-The following will need to be included in your `override.yaml`, once adapted to your environment.
+The following will need to be included in your `override.yaml`, once adapted the Storage Class to your environment.

 ```yaml
 frontend: